-NVNS Plan for Teacher/Director Retirement & Replacement
+NVNS Plan for Teacher/Director Retirement & Replacement (Updated 1/21/21)

 -Highly qualified from an educational standpoint, and enthusiastically endorsed by both the Program Coordinator and the Dean for the Child and Family Studies program at Napa Valley College.

 -Truly invested in our NVNS motto (“Together We’re Better!”), and passionate about working with children and their families.

 -Committed to continuing NVNS’s focus on offering a safe, inclusive, creative, nurturing, play-based parent cooperative preschool program in an engaging, sensory-rich environment that empowers children and their families to build strong relationships while they work, play, learn, and grow together as a community.

 To share a bit of her personal background…Adrianne Koford attended college at Sacramento State University, where she nannied for a family with three children, volunteered at a children’s counseling center, completed an internship in the Child Life Specialist department at UC Davis Medical Center, and volunteered as a Court-Appointed Special Advocate for at-risk youth in the legal system.
 After receiving her Bachelor’s degree in Child Development (with a minor in Psychology), she moved to Napa and began working as an Assistant Teacher in Sunrise Montessori’s upper elementary classroom.
 The following year, she began teaching at the Napa Valley College Child Development Center as one of two head teachers in the toddler classroom.
 During her time at NVC CDC, she supervised several teacher assistants and lab students from the Early Childhood Education Department and ran a full-day classroom.
 She left teaching for a brief time after her oldest child was born (working on a part-time basis for a local children’s store), but returned to the classroom as a working parent while her 3 children attended NVNS.
 She served as a Board Member for all 6 of the years her children attended NVNS, then served as the school’s Alumni Advisor for another year when her youngest child went to elementary school.
 Adrianne quickly became one of the school’s primary Substitute Teachers, and she also now holds a Site